PyDev2069/GreenProf-IEMHACKS4.0/README.md

 # 🌱 GreenProf — Sustainable Supply Chain Traceability

-**GreenProof** is a sustainability platform designed to make product supply chains more **transparent, traceable, and eco-conscious**. 🌍
+**GreenProf** is a sustainability platform designed to make product supply chains more **transparent, traceable, and eco-conscious**. 🌍
 🔗 Track every stage — from **raw materials to processing, manufacturing, and shipping**.
 📊 Record key details such as **origin, transport mode, distance, and courier information**.
 🤖 Generate AI-powered **Carbon Cards** using a locally running **Ollama LLM**, including a sustainability rating and CO₂e estimate.